 On a STIHL backpack leaf blower, remove any debris from the grill between the backpack and blower housing.
 On a handheld blower, remove the debris from the intake and discharge grill.

 Carburetor Needs Adjustment on a Stihl Leaf Blower

-STIHL sets the carburetor settings at the factory to ensure the blower is getting the fuel to air mixture to run at its best.
-Quality of fuel and high altitudes can affect the carburetor and the settings may need to be adjusted to get a good performance from the engine.
+STIHL sets the carburetor settings at the factory to ensure the blower is getting the fuel-to-air mixture to run at its best.
+The quality of fuel and high altitudes can affect the carburetor and the settings may need to be adjusted to get a good performance from the engine.

-You will find 3 carburetor adjustments screws on your STIHL leaf blower.
-The screws are labeled “H” for high speed, “LA” for idle speed and “L” for low speed.
+You will find 3 carburetor adjustment screws on your STIHL leaf blower.
+The screws are labeled “H” for high speed, “LA” for idle speed, and “L” for low speed.

-If you are unsure your leaf blower is at their original factory settings, you may be able to find this information in your STIHL operators manual.
-If they are not located in your operators manual, bring your leaf blower to your local STIHL dealer for assistance.
+If you are unsure your leaf blower is set at its original factory settings, you may be able to find this information in your STIHL operator’s manual.
+If they are not located in your manual, bring your leaf blower to your local STIHL dealer for assistance.

 Here are instructions for setting the adjustment screws to the standard setting for common STIHL handheld blowers BG 50, BG 55, BG 65 and BG 85:

 Standard Carburetor Setting:

 Begin the carburetor adjustment by placing the “H” and “L” adjustment screws at their original standard settings.